 Applicants should complete the attached official application form and submit it to Creative New Zealand by the closing date, together with a covering letter; a CV of published works and associated literary activities and a written proposal of the work to be undertaken in Menton.
 Late applications cannot be accepted.

-The closing date for the 2013 fellowship will be notified in due course.
+The closing date for the 2015 fellowship will be announced in due course.

 A copy of the application form is available on this website.